Five reasons why online therapy is the future

 Online therapy and counselling were already being used, but the demand and popularity of the therapies online has spiked in recent months.
 Social isolation, high unemployment and fears related to coronavirus have only driven the anxiety rates.
 Many health practitioners have been unable to see their patients in person and have shifted to offering their services online.

 Explosion of new theologies have indeed created new opportunities in the field of health care.
 Today, it is becoming much easier to provide easily accessible and affordable therapy online.
-Mental health professionals, social workers and counselors deliver professional services to their clients through video conferencing or chat.
+Mental health professionals like Attune Psychotherapy, social workers and counselors deliver professional services to their clients through video conferencing or chat.

 Providing counselling and therapy is both exciting and challenging for the practitioners.
 As health care professionals are able to give their clients much more options and convenience when receiving health assistance, there is no denying that online therapy is undeniably advantageous and is here to stay because of some inherent benefits.